 What do the student welfare groups do?

 At each study venue, there is a student welfare group or equivalent, which works on student welfare issues at local level.
-This may include monitoring student initiation ceremonies or visiting statistics for the local Student Health Centre, as well as the work of the faculties on measures arising from student welfare surveys.
-Sometimes the student welfare groups also arrange stress management courses for students and seminars on equal treatment, for example.
+This may include monitoring student welcome activities or visiting statistics for the local Student Health Centre, as well as the work of the faculties on measures arising from student welfare surveys.

 The student welfare groups are composed of teachers, student representatives and study advisers.
 They often also include representatives of the local Student Health Centre and the University Chaplaincy/Student chaplains.
 The equine science venues of Flyinge, Strömsholm and Wången do not have separate student welfare groups; these issues are instead discussed at course council meetings.

 What can I do?

 If there are any student welfare issues that you think should be examined, contact the student welfare group at your study venue.
-Contact details for the student welfare groups and Strå can be found in the menu on the left.
+You will find contact details for the student welfare groups and Strå here.
 You can also go through your students’ union.

 Cooperation between Strå and the student welfare groups

 The groups report to Strå on current local issues at the various study venues.
 They can also propose issues of general interest to be discussed at Strå meetings.
-Strå obtains views on the equal opportunities policy and student welfare surveys, for example, from the groups.
+Strå obtains views on SLU’s work on equal opportunities and student welfare surveys, for example, from the groups.

 The student welfare surveys “take the temperature” of the study environment.

 A student welfare survey for all SLU’s students is conducted about every two years; the most recent was in spring 2021.
 Read some results from the student survey 2021.